-Last year, when the price of natural gas went up, I was shocked at my heating bill.
+When the price of natural gas went up, I was shocked at my heating bill.
 Almost one week's paycheck a month was going to keeping my house at only 65 degrees.
 I decided a change had to be made.
 I sewed a heavy floor to ceiling curtain and hung it in the hallway separating the bottom floor of my house from the upstairs.
 That way, I wasn't heating empty bedrooms and a second bathroom all day long.
 I turned my furnace thermostat down to its lowest setting and bought a small electric heater to heat the bottom floor of my house during all but the time we were sleeping upstairs.
 My heating bill went down almost 35 percent!
-This year gas in my area is going up 12 percent and electric is actually going down.
+This year gas in my area is going up again and electric is actually going down.
 I am thinking about not using gas heat at all and getting another electric heater for upstairs at night.
 I am confused about what kind of space heater to choose.
 Which is the most efficient?
 I've seen quartz, ceramic, coil, and oil filled, but I don't know which one works best?
 No matter which one I get, I will try and get one with good safety features.

 Mary has discovered one of the best ways to reduce home heating bills.
 Only heat the rooms that are occupied.
 Especially when there's only one person at home and they're only using one or two rooms.
 And the simplest way to heat a room is to use a portable electric space heater.